archtechx/tenancy/DONATIONS.md

 If you're a company and this package is helping you make money, please consider donating.

+### Patreon

+If you would like to support me on a monthly basis, you can use Patreon: https://patreon.com/samuelstancl

 ### PayPal

-PayPal is the preferable donation method as it comes with the lowest fees.
+PayPal is the preferable donation method for one-time donations as it comes with the lowest fees.

 You can donate here: [https://paypal.me/samuelstancl](https://paypal.me/samuelstancl)